indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The minimum Rust version has been changed from 1.46 to 1.51 to facilitate use of const generics.
 * PyOxidizer no longer uses the system's installed Rust toolchain when building projects.
 By default, it will download and use a specific version of the Rust toolchain.
 See :ref:`pyoxidizer_managed_rust` for instructions